Byteforge-Dev-Ai/foundation_docs/Tool Usage.md

-## sequential-thinking
+# sequential-thinking
-* Always think sequentially, even if it take more time
+* Always think sequentially, even if it takes more time
 * Reflect on the problem at hand and take your time

-## github
+# github
-* Always ask before making a commit
+* > **IMPORTANT:** Always ask before making a commit
-* Never make a commit without user input first
+* > **IMPORTANT:** Never make a commit without user input first
+* > **IMPORTANT:** Never push without explicit confirmation
 * Always create a descriptive commit message detailing what is changed in this commit
+    * Remember git as a terminal command can not take messages with new lines in it
-* When asked to push a commit on a branch, create a PR as well if possible
+* When asked to push a commit on a branch, ask if a PR is needed

-## browser-tools
-* Try to use browser*tools before puppeteer
+* Remember to ask before making a commit

+# browser-tools
+* Always check that `browser-tools-server` is running and is on port 3025
-* If there are multiple instances of browser-tools-server running, stop them all
+    * If there are multiple instances of `browser-tools-server` running, stop them all
+* Try to use `browser-tools` before `puppeteer`
+* If there is an issue running `browser-tools`, check to see if the `browser-tools-server` is running
-* Always check that browser-tools-server is running, if it is not, start it
+    * If it is not, start it using `npx @agentdeskai/browser-tools-server@latest`
-* Always verify the port that the running instance of browser-tools-server is on as the browser plugin is set to the default port

-## puppeteer
+# puppeteer
 * Always check the port for the currently running site before taking any action
 * Unless otherwise directed always start at the root `/` of a site
 * When debugging or diagnosing always check the browser logs first